Updated: Mar 19, 2022

-It seems people either have a love or hate relationship with growing basil.
-If you are doing something wrong basil has a tendency to wilt and die.
+It seems people either have a love or hate relationship with growing basil from seed.
+If you are doing something wrong, basil has a tendency to wilt and die.
 When done right, your basil plant will flourish and grow you a continuous supply of fresh basil.
 Homemade pesto anyone?
+Let's take a look at some tips on how to grow basil from seed indoors or outdoors.

-There are many different varieties and speciality flavours of basil.
+There are many different varieties and specialty flavors of basil.
 The most common type is sweet basil.
 Other varieties include purple, lemon and Thai basil.
+My favorite variety is the Genovese Basil.

 How to Plant Basil Seeds